pascal-roth/thundertorch/source/ML_utils/getting_started/DataLoader.rst

 -  Read from a file

-   -  supported file datatypes: .csv, .txt, .h5
+   -  supported file datatypes: .csv, .txt, .h5, .ulf
    -  there has to be only one key stored in the HDFStore

 -  Read from checkpoint